YingxiaoYan/stefano_test_project/input_file_format_standard.md

 `"Injection order"` and
 `"Batch ID"`
 data.
-These lines are in a wide format and begin with a series of tabs representing empty columns for chemical data.
+These lines are in a wide format and begin with a series of tabs representing empty columns for feature data.

 Restriction in the MS-Dial software for those 4 lines is as below.